Diving in Koh Tao

-You’re during your gap year?
-You’re a family on holiday in Thailand?
-You have the diving bug?
-You just want to see what it’s like to breathe under water?
-Koh Tao, meaning ‘Turtle Island’ is one of Thailand’s favourite diving hotspots.
-Any type of diver weather you are taking your first few breaths underwater or if you are an experienced DM/instructor Koh Tao offers over 20 diving spots for every level, with shallow bays to deep pinnacles.
+Koh Tao, meaning 'Turtle Island,' is one of Thailand's favorite diving spots.
+For any diver, whether you are taking your first few breaths underwater or if you are an experienced DiveMaster or Diving Instructor, Koh Tao offers over 20 diving spots for every level, with shallow bays to deep pinnacles.

-The diving conditions are perfect for Discover Scuba Diving courses or your first certification being your Open Water Course, even for following courses after that.
-Majority of courses people are looking to take are possible here.
-Unless you’re looking for your Dry Suit Specialty, our waters are way too warm for that, temperatures reach 30 degrees during our hot season and can dip to a not very cold 27 degrees during the colder time of year.
+The diving conditions are perfect for Discover Scuba Diving courses or your first certification being your Open Water Course, even for following methods after that.
+The majority of systems people are looking to make possible here.
+Unless you're looking for your Dry Suit Specialty, our waters are way too warm for that; temperatures reach 30 degrees during our hot season and can dip to a not-very-cold 27 degrees during the colder time of year.

-Another reason Koh Tao is so popular for diving is the price of diving.
-It is literally probably the best place to learn how to dive on a budget with more than 60 dive schools on the small island, prices can be competitive.
-You can choose those high end fancy resorts where you will pay around 14,000 baht (approximately USD $550) then most dive schools then average to around 9,800 baht (approximately USD $300).
+Another reason Koh Tao is so famous for diving is the price of diving.
+It is the best place to learn how to dive on a budget.
+With more than 60 dive schools on the small island, prices can be competitive.
+You can choose those high-end fancy resorts where you will pay around 14,000 baht (approximately USD 550), then most dive schools average about 9,900 baht (approximately USD 300).
 Where you find accommodation is also included in the price.
-Courses are available in multiple languages and once you’re a certified diver, fun dives are then equally affordable costing around 1,400 (approximately USD $42).
+Courses are available in multiple languages, and once you're a certified diver, fun dives are equally affordable, costing around 1,400 (approximately USD 42).